njihiamark/jokes-2/README.md

 - Zustand
     - Used it to help manage client side state, in this case, the mock authentication
     - I really like this library
-    - It feels like ligt weight Redux
+    - It feels like light weight Redux
-    - You can use some Redux middleware with it to
+    - You can use some Redux middleware with it too
     - It doesn't need a Provider!

 - Tanstack Table